githubIEP/worldriskpollr/cran-comments.md

 ## Submission 6

 Upon release on CRAN, I noticed the pdf manual on CRAN had documentation of non-exported functions.
 I have added @noRd to the roxygen notes of each to remove these from the pdf.

+## Submission 7

+My submission 6 was blocked because it was too soon after release, which was fine because the changes were aesthetic only.

+For submission 7 though, I have added new functionality that allows for world aggregation as per a user request.
+So this submission has the aesthetic submission from No. 6 and additional and tested functionality.

+It receives the same notes on timing from Ubuntu and Fedora as before.

+I alos noticed the following NOTE from [r-oldrel-windows-ix86+x86_64](https://cran.r-project.org/web/checks/check_results_worldriskpollr.html)

+Check: R code for possible problems
+Result: NOTE
+    Initiating curl with CURL_SSL_BACKEND: openssl
+Flavor: r-oldrel-windows-ix86+x86_64

+I googled this and can not find a solution.
+I also saw this note on other CRAN packages, so I am assuming this can be ignored.

+Thanks
+David